chef/chef-web-docs/content/api_chef_server.md

 **Response**

-For a user or client the type value will vary.
+For a user or client, the type value will vary.
 The response body returns an array of principals which allows for a client with the same name as a user.
 The response for a user or client is similar to:

 ``` javascript
 {